byu-cpe/ecen526_website/_assignments/course_project.md

 - Build an ad hoc network application (e.g., [iOS MultipeerConnectivity framework](https://developer.apple.com/documentation/multipeerconnectivity)).

+- Do something with the [Connected Home over IP Project](https://www.connectedhomeip.com)

 If you have trouble with coming up with an idea, talk to me.
 I have hardware that you can check out during the semester to work on your project:

 - Two [Pluto SDR](https://www.digikey.com/en/product-highlight/a/analog-devices/adalm-pluto)